Hashtags - Still helpful or dead?

 When businesses or influencers join the platform they have a few ways to help their page show up higher on the list for consumers.
 They can go about it organically where they are strategic with what keywords they include throughout their profile.
 They can also pay to boost their content and their page — paid advertising.
 While most business pages end up doing both at some point, it is important to note how hashtags fall into this new system.

-The CEO of instagram, over the course of time, has changed their story on the value/need of hashtags a few times, but as it currently stands Hashtags are simply another way to key words in your captions.
+The CEO of instagram, over the course of time, has changed their story on the value/need of hashtags a few times, but as it currently stands Hashtags are simply another way to include more key words in your captions.
 They do not function as an effective tagging/categorization system anymore.
 Now, if you want to show up higher on the search results, you need to have more keywords and meta data (What’s this?
-That’s a different blog for a different day) that match the user search.
+That’s a different blog for a different day.) that match the user search.
 Is this the only thing that affects how your posts rank?
 No, but it is certainly important.

 At the end of the day, a huge misconception lies in the thought that hashtags are going to get your post shown to tons of like-minded individuals or throughout the local community.
 As you move through your marketing and social media strategies in 2025 and beyond make sure to take the updates with hashtags into consideration.